 Indirect composite veneers are highly valued because of their ability to repel fractures and tolerate abrasions.
 This makes them more costly than direct veneers.

 Nowadays, veneers last longer than they did a few years ago.
-Expect to get service from your veneers for at least six years.
+So expect to get service from your veneers for at least six years.
 When it gets to that point, you will need to set another appointment with your dentist so that you get new sets of veneers.

 Taking care of your set of veneers can ensure that they last longer.
 Dentists recommend that: